District attorneys are responsible for filing criminal charges against suspects within their designated district—typically one or more counties.

-If you're negotiating a plea bargain or have other valid reasons to contact the D.A.'s office, it's best to do so with the advice and counsel of your attorney.
-After all, you don't want to give away your defense strategy or reveal anything that can be used against you at trial.
+If you're negotiating a plea bargain or have other valid reasons to contact the D.A.'s office, it's best to do so with the advice and counsel of a criminal lawyer.
+After all, you don't want to reveal your defense strategy or anything that can be used against you at trial.

 California Attorney General